-16.2.1 Raising the Frame for a Standard Manhole within the Rebate The 100mm frame of a standard manhole with a 100mm d
+16.2.1 Raising the Frame for a Standard Manhole within the Rebate

 The 100mm frame of a standard manhole with a 100mm deep margin may be packed up on cement mortar or fine aggregate concrete and the top of the frame raised to a maximum of 65mm above the concrete surface provided the raised frame is laterally supported by asphaltic concrete.
 The maximum thickness of cement mortar to support frames shall not exceed 25mm.
 Concrete with a maximum aggregate size of 6mm shall be used to support frames for thicknesses over 25mm.